department-of-veterans-affairs/content-build/README.md

 - use `--pull-drupal` to fetch fresh content from Drupal if needed (requires SOCKS proxy access)
 - creates symlink to `../vets-website/build/localhost/generated` by default, allowing access to app bundles (use `--apps-directory-name` to change the default apps directory name; e.g. `--apps-directory-name application`)
 - run once to build the static HTML files
 - need to run this again when adding new templates based on new Drupal entities

+`yarn serve`

+- starts a local server for the site at port 3002

 `yarn watch`